-As a side note when one of my brothers became an Eagle Scout his boy scout troop went canoeing in the waters around Ely, Minnesota.
-This is a wonderland up there consisting of the Superior National Forest and the Boundary Waters Canoe Area Wilderness.
+As a side note, when one of my brothers became an Eagle Scout, his boy scout troop went canoeing in the waters around Ely, Minnesota.
+This wonderland up there consists of the Superior National Forest and the Boundary Waters Canoe Area Wilderness.
 There are multiple trail-heads and canoe portage sites.

 Crystal clear waters and unpolluted air are a delight to the senses.
 There are over 1,500 miles in which one can canoe on waterways consisting of 1,000 lakes and streams.
 Numerous campsites are available.
 Wildlife is abundant.
 The population of people remains small.

-It is no wonder to me that the Hibbard's not only sought refuge in Ely, Minnesota to escape Al Capone's gangsters but that they absolutely fell in love with the place.
-If you are looking for a pristine area of the country in which to visit this just might be the place you are seeking!
+It is no wonder to me that the Hibbard's not only sought refuge in Ely, Minnesota, to escape Al Capone's gangsters but that they fell in love with the place.
+If you are looking for a pristine area of the country to visit, this just might be the place you are seeking!